financial aid forms

 For tax link information for both U.S. citizens/permanent residents and international students, scroll down this page.

-For students who will not be filing a 2013 tax return (e.g. those who had no income) and are therefore ineligible to use IRS Data Retrieval, a separate income verification process is used for those who wish to borrow federal aid.
-If you do not use IRS tax retrieval to complete your 2014-2015 FAFSA, your application will be selected for verification and you will need to provide an IRS tax transcript (which will take a minimum of 10 business days to receive from the IRS).
+For students who will not be filing a 2014 tax return (e.g. those who had no income) and are therefore ineligible to use IRS Data Retrieval, a separate income verification process is used for those who wish to borrow federal aid.
 Students who estimate their financial FAFSA data will not be eligible for federal aid.

 As a graduate student, only your own financial information is to be included on the FAFSA.
 Do not include your parent(s)/guardian(s) data.

-If you are a returning student who had a federal work study and/or a Perkins loan in the previous academic year and you want to receive it again, you must complete the FAFSA with IRS Data Retrieval regardless of the type of scholarship you receive from the School of Theology.
-Federal work study and Perkins loans are considered need-based aid.
+If you are a returning student who had a federal work study award in the previous academic year and you want to receive it again, you must complete the FAFSA with IRS Data Retrieval regardless of the type of scholarship you receive from the School of Theology.
+Federal work study is considered need-based aid.

-Applicants/incoming students who want to be considered for federal work study and/or a Perkins loan must complete the FAFSA with IRS Data Retrieval regardless of the type of scholarship they have received from the School of Theology.
+Applicants/incoming students who want to be considered for federal work study must complete the FAFSA with IRS Data Retrieval regardless of the type of scholarship they have received from the School of Theology.

-- Merit Scholarships/Dean’s Fellowships/Dean’s Scholarships/UMC Ordination Candidates/Doctoral Fellowships for students NOT requesting federal loans require: STH Financial Aid Application ONLY.
+- Dean’s Fellowships/Dean’s Scholarships/UMC Ordination Candidates/Doctoral Fellowships for students NOT requesting federal loans require: STH Financial Aid Application ONLY.

-- Merit Scholarships/Dean’s Fellowships/Dean’s Scholarships/UMC Ordination Candidates/Doctoral Fellowships for students REQUESTING FEDERAL LOANS require: STH Financial Aid Application PLUS 2014-2015 FAFSA completed using IRS Data Retrieval.
+- Dean’s Fellowships/Dean’s Scholarships/UMC Ordination Candidates for students REQUESTING FEDERAL LOANS require: STH Financial Aid Application PLUS 2015-2016 FAFSA completed using IRS Data Retrieval.

-- Doctoral students who have completed coursework and are no longer eligible for STH financial aid who WANT TO REQUEST FEDERAL LOANS require: STH Financial Aid Application PLUS 2014-2015 FAFSA completed using IRS Data Retrieval.
+- Ph.D. students who have completed coursework and are no longer eligible for STH financial aid who WANT TO REQUEST FEDERAL LOANS require: STH Financial Aid Application PLUS 2015-2016 FAFSA completed using IRS Data Retrieval.

-- Doctoral students who have completed coursework and are no longer eligible for STH financial aid who do not want federal loans do not need to complete any financial aid applications.
+- Ph.D. students who have completed coursework and are no longer eligible for STH financial aid who do not want federal loans do not need to complete any financial aid applications.

 Incoming students must apply for financial aid prior to matriculation into STH – June 15th deadline for September matriculation, December 15th deadline for January matriculation.